sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

 Now you should be able to `from mdptoolbox import mdp` in the Python console.

 First, we need to download the [paper][poss-tuck-97] and read through Section&nbsp;1 and Section&nbsp;2.
-Okay, now that we know what the problem is we'll start by defining the state transition probabilities.
+Okay, now that we know what the problem is we can get to work.
 In this first post I will only concetrate on setting up the problem without spatial structure.
 This means that there will only be one population.
 In a follow-up post, I will extend it to include the extra complexity of spatial structure with two populations.